Tiny-Earth/DemoSite/site/src/intro.md

 Although a disheartening 42% of white students leave STEM majors, the problem is much worse for students of color: 58% of Latine students and 66% of Black students leave STEM [riegle2019does](@cite).

-The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from HECs also leave at higher rates [thiry_talking_2019](@cite).
+The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from all HECs  leave at higher rates [thiry_talking_2019](@cite).

 Most of those who leave a STEM major have the interest, confidence, and aptitude to be successful in STEM, but early classroom experiences can dampen their interest and actively exclude them from persisting (Thiry et al., 2019; Estrada et al., 2019).
 Their departures after gateway STEM courses represent a major talent drain from the system.
-To achieve an equitable educational enterprise, we must address the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.
+To achieve an equitable educational system, we must address the structural and individual factors—including both intentional and unintentional biases—that discourage HEC students from pursuing and succeeding in STEM.

 Therefore, this Scientific Teaching Course focuses on what instructors have agency to change: course design and the classroom environment.